tq-systems/meta-tq/meta-tq/README.md

 ### Support for wic

-To generate bootable images for SD / e-MMC wic is supported.
+All machines in meta-tq are preconfigured to generate bootable SD/eMMC images using wic.
 Config files are located in wic directory.

-Machine files are preconfigured to generate wic images.
+To generate images in different formats or disable wic image generation, `IMAGE_FSTYPES` can be set in a custom machine configuration, distro, or in `local.conf` (in `local.conf`, an override like `IMAGE_FSTYPES:forcevariable` is needed for the setting to take precedence).

 ### Support custom mainboards